 While many people have heard of the stereotypical werewolf, not many people realize that there are real werewolf transformation stories that exist within many modern cultures throughout the world today.
-Stories of werewolf transoformations provide a fascinating look into the phenomenon.
+Stories of werewolf transformations provide a fascinating look into the phenomenon of the werewolf curse.

 The Source of Werewolf Transformation Stories

 Historians have traced the concept of human shapeshifters back as early as 600 B.C. to the biblical time of King Nebuchadnezzar.

 The king believed that he was, in fact, a wild beast and grew out his hair to fill that role.
 It wasn't until almost a thousand years later that medical science identified the psychological and physical condition as "lycanthropy."
 Throughout the centuries, people afflicted with the psychological side of this illness often only became convinced that they were werewolves and suffered from the werewolf curse even though there was no physical evidence to support they were werewolves.